Props

 ...

 You should now be able to see an info icon next to the label when selecting the component in the Visual Builder.
-To view your description, simply hover over the label and the tooltip will open.
+To view your description, simply hover over the label and the popover will open.